 The impact caused Malkin's neck to violently snap back.
 He skated off under his own power and did not return after lying on the ice for more than a minute.
-There was no immediate announcement of his condition.
+He will be re-evaluated Saturday.

 The first period was relatively uneventful.
-The one statistic that stood out after the first was the rather lopsided shots on goal, which were 12-3 in favor of the Penguins.
+The lone statistic that stood out was the rather lopsided shots on goal that favored the Penguins 12-3.

-Evgeni Malkin and James Neal picked up assists on the goal, making them first and second, respectively, in the NHL in power play points.
+Malkin and Neal picked up assists on the goal, making them first and second, respectively, in the NHL in power play points.

 The score remained tied 1-1 going into the third.

-The Penguins added to their lead with a goal from Dustin Jeffrey at 15:28 when he tapped in a slick cross-crease pass from Matt Cooke.
+The Penguins added to their lead with a goal from Dustin Jeffrey at 15:15 when he tapped in a slick cross-crease pass from Matt Cooke.
 The goal was Jeffrey's first of the season.
 Jeffrey had been a healthy scratch in all but four of the Penguins' previous games.

 Notes: Markstrom made his season debut and ninth career NHL appearance. ...
 Going into the game, the Penguins had lost just 11 man games to injury, compared to the Panthers' 46. ...
-The three shots the Penguins allowed in the first period marked the fewest in a period all season. ...
+The three shots the Penguins yielded in the first period marked their fewest allowed this season. ...
 Florida RW Alex Kovalev needs one assist to reach 600 for his career. ...
 The game marked the 262nd consecutive sellout for the Penguins. ...
 Center Joe Vitale, left wing Zach Boychuk and defenseman Robert Bortuzzo were scratched for Pittsburgh, while goalie Scott Clemmensen and right wings Kris Versteeg and George Parros were scratched for Florida. ...
 The next game for both teams is Sunday.
 The Penguins will host the Tampa Bay Lightning and Florida will host the Boston Bruins.